wakatime/atom-wakatime/README.md

 4. Use Atom like you normally do and your time will automatically be tracked for you.

 5. Visit <https://wakatime.com> to see your logged time.

+Note: The leet way to install WakaTime is with this Terminal command:

+    apm install wakatime

 ## Screen Shots